HanWeinrich/NOAA-PMEL-OME_Universal_Sterilization_Protocol/NOAA-PMEL-OME_Universal_Sterilization_Protocol.md

 4. Once complete, seal the carboy lid and spigot with parafilm.
 If using immediately, fill with RO water.
 Otherwise, this sealed, sterile carboy can be stored for month+.

 ### eDNA Field Collection Sterilization Procedure
 All environmental DNA sampling requires some, if not all, of the following materials to be sterilized.
-More details can be found in [OME eDNA Collection Protocol with Sterivex and Peristaltic Pump](https://github.com/marinednadude/NOAA-PMEL-OME_Extraction_Protocol_Sterivex_Centrifuge/blob/main/NOAA-PMEL-OME_eDNA_Sterivex_Extraction_Proctocol_Centrifuge.md), [OME eDNA Collection Protocol via Gravity Bag], and [OME eDNA Collection Protocol via Disc Filters].
+More details can be found in [OME eDNA Collection Protocol with Sterivex and Peristaltic Pump](https://github.com/marinednadude/NOAA-PMEL-OME_Extraction_Protocol_Sterivex_Centrifuge/blob/main/NOAA-PMEL-OME_eDNA_Sterivex_Extraction_Protocol_Centrifuge.md), [OME eDNA Collection Protocol via Gravity Bag](https://github.com/Brown-NOAA/NOAA-PMEL-OME_eDNA_Collection_Protocol_Sterivex_GravityBag_BeBOP/blob/main/NOAA-PMEL-OME_eDNA_Collection_Protocol_Sterivex_GravityBag.md), and [OME eDNA Collection Protocol via Disc Filters](https://github.com/Brown-NOAA/NOAA-PMEL-OME_eDNA_Collection_Protocol_DiscFilters_VacuumManifold_BeBOP/blob/main/NOAA-PMEL-OME_eDNA_Collection_Protocol_DiscFilters_VacuumManifold.md).

 **Bottle Sterilization:**
 One sterile bottle is required for each sample and each field blank.